Sweep Frequency Response Analysis (SFRA) – A Complete Guide

 Types of SFRA Tests and Connection Methods

-Different SFRA tests are used to assess different parts of a transformer.
-There are normally three leads in a SFRA kit.
-One lead normally of yellow color is the injection lead.
-This lead injects sinusoidal low voltage signal.
-The second lead is of color red used to measure the injecting voltage.
-The third lead is blue lead used to measure output or response voltage signal.
+We use different SFRA tests to assess different parts of a transformer.
+There are normally three leads in an SFRA kit.
+One lead, normally of yellow color.
+It injects a sinusoidal low-voltage signal.
+The second lead is red, and we use it to measure the injection voltage.
+The third lead is the blue lead.
+We use it to measure the output or response voltage signal.

 Open Circuit SFRA Test

-Connection Setup: Yellow (voltage source lead) and Red (input measuring lead) leads are connected together at one terminal of the winding.
-Blue (output) lead is connected at the other terminal of the winding.
+The open Circuit SFRA test checks the core and insulation conditions.
+Here, we connect the yellow (voltage source lead) and the red (input measuring lead) leads together at one terminal of the winding.
+Then we connect the blue (output) lead to the other terminal of the winding.
 All other windings remain open.

 Short Circuit SFRA Test

-Connection Setup: Yellow and Red leads go to one terminal of the winding under test.
+The short circuit SFRA test detects displacement, deformation, and defects of windings.
+Here, we connect the yellow and red leads to one terminal of the winding under test.
 Blue lead goes to the other terminal.
 The secondary winding is short-circuited to eliminate the core’s influence.

 How to Interpret SFRA Results